 What are the different types of melanoma?

-Melanoma starts when normal melanocytes become cancer.
-When cancer cells are on the skin, the cancer is called cutaneous melanoma.
+Melanoma starts when normal melanocytes change and become cancer.
+When the cancer cells are on the skin, the cancer might be called cutaneous melanoma.
 Most of what we know about melanoma (its behavior, staging, and treatment) refers to cutaneous melanoma.

 Cutaneous melanomas come in these types:

 Superficial spreading melanoma.
 This is the most common form.
 It makes up about 70% of all melanomas.
-These often grow along the skin for a long time before invading the skin more deeply.
-They often have irregular shapes.
-And they are several shades of brown or other colors, such as black, blue, or red.
+These often grow along the skin for a long time before spreading deeper into the skin.
+They're often flat and have irregular shapes.
+They may be shades of tan and brown or other colors, like black, white, blue, or red.

-Nodular.
-These are often black, dome-shaped sores (lesions).
+Nodular melanoma.
+These are often blue-black, dome-shaped sores (lesions).
 But they can also be pink or red.
 They tend to grow quickly and deeper into the skin layers.

 Lentigo maligna.
 These are most common in older people.
-They are typically flat and large, spreading widely along the surface of the skin.
-They often begin as noncancer (benign) lesions on the face or other sun-exposed area.
+They're usually flat and large, spreading widely along the surface of the skin.
+They often begin as non-cancer (benign) lesions on the face or other sun-exposed area.
 The look a lot like superficial spreading melanoma.
 When lentigo maligna spreads beyond where it first started or invades deeper into the skin, it's called lentigo maligna melanoma.

 Desmoplastic or neurotropic.
-These melanomas show up as small nodules on the skin.
+These very rare melanomas show up as small nodules on the skin.
 They are light in color (non-pigmented) and may look like scars.
 They tend to travel and grow along nerves in the skin.
-They can also cause fibrous tissue to develop.
+They can also cause fibrous tissue to develop around them.

 Amelanotic melanoma.
 These rare melanomas are often pink- or flesh-colored.
-They are a slightly different form of the more common melanomas because they don’t make pigment.
-So they can be mistaken for a pimple or other noncancer growth.
+They're different from the more common melanomas because they don’t make pigment.
+They can be mistaken for a pimple or other noncancer growth.
 They can be hard to diagnose.

 Keeping an eye on moles

 Sometimes groups of melanocytes make moles (nevi).
 Most people have some moles on their bodies.
 These moles are often pink, tan, or brown.
-They can be flat or raised, and are often round or oval.
+They can be flat or raised.
+They tend to be round or oval.
 Most moles are on the chest or the upper part of the body.